whoever11/u4_lesson_django_intro/README.md

 In this lesson, we'll be introduced to Django, virtual environments, and how to set up our models.
 We'll do this by building out an application together over the next several lessons.

+Django is a *Conventional* database - if you follow the instructions and follow the steps, you will have full CRUD on all models, and Auth right out of the box

+This is constrasted to the *Configurative* database frameworks of Mongoose, Sequelize, and Express, where you as programmer had the ability to control what routes and controllers you wanted for each model.

+But as Ben Parker famously said to his nephew Peter, "With great power comes great responsbility".
+Because of the *conventional* nature of Django, the steps must be followed exactly, there is not a lot of wiggle room to play around in, the way we could with our previous back end set ups

 ## Setting Up a New Django Application - tunr_django

 We'll be using Django as our backend framework for the next few lectures of Unit 4.
 We will start by creating and installing Django on a new project called `tunr_django`.
 Follow the steps below.